smol-dot/smoldot/README.md

 **Is not considered a security issue**:

 - **The smoldot light client believes that a certain block exists or is valid, while in reality it isn't valid**.
 A light client has no way to determine for sure whether a block is valid.
 Only finality should be relied upon when accuracy is critical.
-- Smoldot crashes due to an intended use of its API.
+- Smoldot crashes due to an unintended use of its API.
 Note that "API" here doesn't include the content or volume of JSON-RPC requests, as smoldot is meant to be resilient to malicious JSON-RPC requests or to a huge volume of JSON-RPC requests.
 - Smoldot runs out of memory because it is being asked to connect to a high number of chains at the same time.
 The precise limit to the number of chains depends on the amount of memory available.
 - Being able to determine the identity (including the IP address) of the sender of a transaction sent using smoldot.
 This aspect could be improved in the future, but at the moment the Polkadot network protocol doesn't provide enough tools to make anonymity possible.
 - Smoldot failing to connect to a certain chain.
 While this isn't a *security* issue, please open an issue regardless.